outpaddling/libxtend/README.md

 ## C programming at a higher level

 You may have heard people grumbling that C is too "low-level" to work with conveniently.
-This perspective is not unjustified, but the reality is that it doesn't have to be this way.
+This perspective is not completely unjustified, but the reality is that it doesn't have to be this way.

 C was designed to be a minimal language, but not a low-level language.